mitchhentges/lcov-rs/README.md

 source... but still runs, filling in `/*EOF*/` per line).
 When `lcov` reads this file shortly afterward, it literally ignores all the source code, and performs a regex search for lines like "function ... called", and then processes that.

+Meanwhile, `lcov-rs` will only read the `.gcda` and `.gcno` files, and will produce the `.info` files from that, without any intermediate files, and without any invocation of intermediate tools (like `gcov`).

 ### Optimizations

-* `lcov-rs` will read directly from the `gcda` and `gcno` files.
-This will avoid attempting to read the source code file, then throwing it away.
-Additionally, unlike how `lcov` interacts with `gcov`.
+* `lcov-rs` will read directly from the `.gcda` and `.gcno` files.
+This will avoid attempting to read the source code file, then throwing the results away.
-* Don't save intermediate files. `lcov` uses `gcov` data by invoking it, then reading the intermediate `.gcov` files, deleting them afterwards.
+* Don't save intermediate files. `lcov` uses `gcov` data by invoking it, then reading the intermediate `.gcov` files, deleting them afterwards. `lcov-rs` will read data directly from the `.gcda` and `.gcno` files, and perform any processing on its own, in memory.
 * Read multiple files in parallel, avoiding blocking on file-read as much as possible.
-Currently, `lcov` reads each file sequentially, and blocks.
+Currently, `lcov` reads each file sequentially, and blocks. `lcov-rs` will be "preloading" the next `.gcda` and `.gcno` files from disk while processing the "current" files.
+Additionally, `lcov-rs` will work in parallel, parsing and refining the raw data in parallel.

 ## Why is the codename `bohemian-waxwing`?